iotblackbelt/node-red-contrib-azure-iot-device/USE.md

 }
 ```

-The request_id is provided by the received direct method, and will need to be returned to the Azure IoT platform to establish the connection between command and response.
+The request_id is provided by the received direct method, and will need to be returned to the Azure IoT Device node to establish the connection between command and response.
 The status property is the device-supplied status of method execution.

 ## Example flow